 How long do hair dyes last before fading?

 - Temporary hair dyes: These dyes can only withstand 1-2 “wash-days” before fading off.
 This is because they only coat the hair strands without penetrating.
-They’re great for colouring grey hair as hair structure weakens with age and shouldn’t be loaded with too many chemicals.
+They’re great for coloring grey hair as hair structure weakens with age and shouldn’t be loaded with too many chemicals.

-- Semi-permanent hair dyes: These are a much safer alternative for people with contact dermatitis(sensitive skin).
+- Semi-permanent hair dyes are a much safer alternative for people with contact dermatitis(sensitive skin).
 This is because they don’t contain chemicals like ammonia and peroxide.
 These dyes penetrate the hair strands but do not alter hair texture.
 As their name implies, they aren’t permanent and fade off over time.
 Plant-based hair dyes like henna are common types of semi-permanent dyes.